openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Both Wallet initiated and Issuer initiated issuance are supported.

-If the Issuer supports batch issuance, the Wallet SHOULD NOT make multiple requests for a single copy of the same credential in a short space of time.
+If batch issuance is supported, the Wallet SHOULD use it rather than making consecutive requests for a single Credential of the same Credential Dataset.
 The Issuer MUST indicate whether batch issuance is supported by including or omitting the `batch_credential_issuance` metadata parameter.
 The Issuer’s decision may be influenced by various factors, including, but not limited to, trust framework requirements, regulatory constraints, applicable laws or internal policies.

 ## Issuer Metadata